Strength Training -- Orientation

 That's less than 2 hours of exercise per week.
 If you want more, simply add it thirty to sixty minutes of mild fitness training such as a brisk walk.

-You will direct links to all our free exercise plans listed on our site map/index.
+You will direct links to all our free exercise plans listed on our sitemap/index, which is at the bottom of the menu/navigation.

 Our strength training for beginners and intermediates is based on double resistance training in which stress is deliberately increased over time in two different ways.